behu-kea/first-semester-java/projects/haiku-project.md

 - Add a date and timestamp to each haiku

-- A haiku **cannot** include the repetition of words or sounds
+- A haiku **cannot** include the repetition of words
-- The first words of each haiku line are always capitalized
+- The first words of each haiku line should always be capitalized
 - A haiku is saved with ASCII art
 - Add an option to print all saved haikus